 Last decade has seen the development of major microscopic techniques in biology such as LSCM in fluorescence microscopy and tomography for electron microscopy, not mentioning MRI or CT-Scan in medical imaging.
-These techniques enable a better resolution but also permits to obtain true 3D volumetric data.
-The volumetric data can also be combined with time lapse and multi-channel acquisition leading to what is called 4D and 5D data (see fig. 1) .
+These techniques enable a better resolution but also permits to obtain 3D volumetric data.
+The volumetric data can also be combined with time lapse and multi-channel acquisition leading to what is called 4D and 5D data.

-In order to visualise, process and analyse these new type of data, new softwares had to be developed.
-Numerous commercial softwares exist such as Amira or Volocity.
+In order to visualise, process and analyse these new type of data, new software had to be developed.
+Numerous commercial software exists such as Amira, Imaris or Volocity.
 They allow to perform 3D visualisation of the data, but they often provide only basic processing and analysis features.
-Furthermore 3D programming is not possible in an easy and portable way.
+Furthermore 3D programming is not possible in an easy and portable way contrary to ImageJ.
+Altough ImageJ was developped with 2D processing and analysis in mind, thanks to plugins, it can however be used as a powerful software for 3D processing and analysis.
+FIJI (http://pacific.mpi-cbg.de/wiki/index.php/Fiji) offers simple and easy installation of ImageJ including numerous plugins for 3D manipulation and visualisation mentioned in this paper.